Jazzkid0/kickstart.nvim/README.md

 You will need to change keymaps.
 Mine are comfortable only for a colemak-dh 42 key split keyboard lmao.

 I'm constantly making breaking changes so just fork this and forget, don't try to update down the line bc everything will change.
+For example, copilot is broken right now lol.
+No clue why.

 ## Installation